bhogeshvmsn/Sentimental_Analysis-NLP-/README.md

 Skills Demonstrated:

-Python programming
+*Python programming
-Data manipulation and analysis with pandas
+*Data manipulation and analysis with pandas
-Text preprocessing and sentiment analysis using textblob Interactive visualization with plotly
+*Text preprocessing and sentiment analysis using textblob *Interactive visualization with plotly
 Visual representation of textual data using wordcloud